 Bodycam Footage and Their Impact on the Trial Process

 In any trial proceedings, the evidence plays a significant part in determining the guilt or innocence of a defendant.
 Each side may be able to bring in a handful of witnesses that can refute or corroborate the events of a case, but it will all fall on the evidence to tell the whole story.
-Prosecutors and criminal defense lawyers in Las Vegas will not be able to build a solid case without a solid set of evidence to support their arguments.
+Prosecutors and criminal defense attorneys in Las Vegas will not be able to build a solid case without a solid set of evidence to support their arguments.

 Among the common forms of evidence used in many criminal trials is video evidence.
 In recent years, video evidence has become a flashpoint in legal proceedings thanks to the increasing sophistication and portability of recording devices.
 Dash cams and mobile phone cameras remain to be the top source of digitized video evidence among Las Vegas courts, but the introduction of body cams have turned things into a different direction.